iexcloud/docs/source/using-core-data/getting-core-time-series-financial-data.md

 ## What's Next

+If you want to get real-time IEX Cloud financial data, see [Getting IEX Cloud Financial Data](./getting-iex-cloud-financial-data.md).

 Apperate's API is easy to use.
 For starters, visit [Using Apperate's APIs](../interacting-with-your-data/apperate-api-basics.md).

 To dive into more Core Dataset queries using the Data API, see these articles: